gcc-mirror/gcc/gcc/config/i386/predicates.md

 })

-;; Return true if OP is a memory operand that can be also used in APX ;; NDD patterns with immediate operand.
-With non-default address space, ;; segment register or address size prefix, APX NDD instruction length ;; can exceed the 15 byte size limit.
+;; Return true if OP is a memory operand that can be also used in APX ;; EVEX-encoded patterns (i.e. APX NDD/NF) with immediate operand.
+With ;; non-default address space, segment register or address size prefix, ;; APX EVEX-encoded instruction length can exceed the 15 byte size limit.
-(define_predicate "apx_ndd_memory_operand"
+(define_predicate "apx_evex_memory_operand"
   (match_operand 0 "memory_operand")
 {
   /* OK if immediate operand size < 4 bytes.  */